SainsburyWellcomeCentre/lasagna/README.md

 For other platforms, please see [here](http://raacampbell.github.io/lasagna/installation.html)

 After the first run, Lasagna creates a preferenes file in the ```.lasagna``` hidden directory in your home directory.
-Edit this file to make the system aware of where the IO plugins are, etc.
+You may need to edit this file to make Lasagna aware of its built in-plugins. i.e. edit the pluginPaths preference.
 This step isn't user-friendly, sorry.

 ## Usage